matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

    the emote alt text.
 Defaults to the short code.
  - `info`: (`ImageInfo`, optional) The already speced `ImageInfo` object used for the `info` block of `m.sticker` events.
  - `usage`: (String[], optional) An array of the usages for this image.
-If present, this overrides the usage defined at pack level for this particular image.
+If present and non-emtpy, this overrides the usage defined at pack level for this particular image.

 #### Example image pack event
 Taking all this into account, an example pack event may look as following: